Grave Danger: Volume 1

-The show opens with Nick Stokes driving down The Strip at night, listening to Bob Neuwirth's Lucky Too on the radio.
+The show opens with Nick Stokes driving down The Strip at night, listening to Bob Neuwirth's "Lucky Too" on the radio.
 He pulls over at a car park and a uniformed officer leads him to the "body": a set of intestines coiled in an alley.
 When the officer walks off to be sick, Nick wanders down the alley and spots a styrofoam coffee cup, already in an evidence bag.
 As he crouches down to photograph it, he is snatched from behind and a cloth is clamped over his face.

 Twenty-five minutes later, police officers and CSIs swarm the scene.
 Conrad Ecklie, Assistant Director of the Crime Lab, arrives and assures Grissom and Catherine that "the crime lab only has one case tonight."
 As they search the scene, they find Nick's stab vest, camera and kit lying on the ground.
 They see the bagged coffee cup and realize that Nick did not bag it.
-The scene cuts to earlier that night: Grissom and Sara are reviewing a past homicide case, Greg and Hodges are playing a Dukes of Hazzard board game and Nick and Warrick toss a coin to choose assignments: an assault at a strip club or a "trash run" at the cross of Flamingo and Koval.
+The scene cuts to earlier that night: Grissom and Sara are reviewing a past homicide case, Greg and Hodges are playing a Dukes of Hazzard board game and Nick and Warrick toss a coin to choose assignments: an assault at a strip club or a "trash run" at the intersection of Flamingo and Koval.
 Nick loses and Warrick leaves for the club, gloating.

 Back to the present, police scent dogs track the smell of Nick's vest to an empty parking space on a side street.
 Warrick notices a void in the fallen rain and takes measurements.
 With the help of the lab technicians and a dispatch officer, Warrick determines the getaway vehicle to be a Ford Expedition and tracks its escape route on the traffic camera video tapes.
 Doc Robbins determines that the entrails belong to a dog.

 A cut scene shows the kidnapper (as yet unidentified) placing an unconscious Nick in a Plexiglas coffin, throwing in his loaded service pistol, a set of glow sticks—one already lit—and a dictaphone.
-The coffin lid closes and earth is shovelled on top of it.
+The coffin lid closes and earth is shoveled on top of it.
 Grissom and the team review: there was no trace on the coffee cup or the evidence bag, although there was ether on a white fiber present on Nick's stab vest.
-In the corridor, Hodges grapples with a delivery man, who had just delivered a package marked "RE: Stokes."
+In the corridor, Hodges grapples with a delivery man, who had just delivered a package marked "RE: Stokes".
 Grissom hurries into the layout room, carrying the package.